THE MUDDLE FAMILIES

 Harry probably then retired in about 1933, as the Kelly’s Directories of 1934 & 1937 show him as living at Avenir, Slipshatch Road, Reigate.
 Harry was still living at Avenir when he died in South-East Surrey registration district, at the age of 81, and was buried with his first wife and son in grave N32 of Reigate Cemetery on 12 October 1957.
 The Kelly’s Directory of 1959 shows Mrs Muddle living at Avenir.
 Lillian died in South-East Surrey registration district at the age of 93, and she was buried with her husband and stepson in grave N32 of Reigate Cemetery on 12 March 1974.

-Harry and Emma’s eldest child was Marjorie Evelyn Muriel Muddle who was born at Springcopse Road in Reigate on 28 December 1902.
 When she was 24 years old Marjorie married 30-year-old Arthur Francis Vinson in Reigate registration district during the 3rd quarter of 1927.
 Arthur was the son of Arthur and Catherine Vinson; he had been born in Reigate on 28 January 1897.
 Arthur and Marjorie always lived in Reigate where they had two children born in 1928 and 1942.
 Arthur worked for the Redhill Water Company and Marjorie was a milliner at Wrights in Reigate.
 Arthur died at the age of 88, his death being registered in South-East Surrey registration district during September 1985.
 Nine years later Marjorie died at the age of 91, her death being registered in South-East Surrey registration district during November 1994.

 William and Ann’s second child was Frederick James Muddle who was born at Doods Road in Reigate on 1 November 1879.
 In the census of 3 April 1881 Frederick, at the age of 1, was living with his parents at Doods Road in Reigate.
-Then in the census of 5 April 1891 Frederick, now aged 11, was living with his parents at 34 Nutley Lane in Reigate.
+Then in the census of 5 April 1891 Frederick, now aged 11, was living with his parents at the Prince of Wales public house, 34 Nutley Lane, Reigate.
 When he was 21 years old Frederick married 22 year old Edith Emily Rolph at All Saints Church, Upper Norwood, Surrey on 13 January 1901.
 They were both then living at 63 Central Hill in Norwood, which was Edith’s parents home, and Frederick was a greengrocer working for Edith’s father who had a greengrocer’s shop.
 Edith was the daughter of Stephen and Emma Rolph, and she had been born at Reigate on 19 September 1878.
 In the census of 31 March 1901 Frederick and Edith were living in two rooms at 1 Whitely Road in Norwood, Frederick was working as a greengrocer and Edith was a clerk at the G.P.O.

-Frederick and Edith had six children, and they were living in Croydon registration district when their first two children were born in 1902 and 1904.
-Then on 8 January 1906 Frederick was appointed a constable in the Metropolitan Police with Warrant Number 92797, and they moved to West Ham registration district in Essex where their next two children were born in 1907 and 1909.
-They then moved to Epsom registration district where their last two children were born in 1912 and 1919.
-While in Epsom registration district they lived in Frederick Road, Sutton, but as their last children where born, the house became too small and they rented the upstairs of their neighbour's house for some of the children to sleep in.
+Frederick and Edith had six children, and they were living in Upper Norwood when their first two children were born in 1902 and 1904.
+Then on 8 January 1906 Frederick was appointed a constable in the Metropolitan Police with Warrant Number 92797, and they moved to Essex where their next two children were born at Leyton in 1907 and Walthamstow in 1909.
+In the census of 2 April 1911 they were living at 30 Oakhill Road in Sutton, Surrey with their four children; Frederick was a police constable in the Metropolitan Police and they had a boarder, 22-year-old Maurice Broom, who was also a police constable in the Metropolitan Police.
+Their last two children were born in Sutton in 1912 and 1919.
+At some point while living in Sutton they moved to Frederick Road where as their last children were born, the house became too small and they rented the upstairs of their neighbour's house for some of the children to sleep in.
 Then the whole family helped in building their own house, called Suo Marte, at 95 Gander Green Lane in Cheam.
-Frederick retired by resignation from the Metropolitan Police on 11 May 1931 after 25 years service.[1]
+Frederick was serving in Division W, which was Clapham, of the Metropolitan Police when he retired to pension by resignation on 11 May 1931 after 25 years service.[1]
 In June 1931 Frederick was described as being a retired police officer when he acted as one of the executors of his mother's will.
 The London Telephone Directory of 1939 and 1953 listed them as living at 95 Gander Green Lane.

 Edith died at her home, Suo Marte, at the age of 79, and she was buried in plot GX52 of Sutton Cemetery on 24 September 1957.
 The Telephone Directory for Outer London (Surrey) of 1958 listed Frederick as still living at 95 Gander Green Lane.
 Four years after Edith’s death Frederick died at his home, Suo Marte, at the age of 82 and he was buried with his wife in plot GX52 of Sutton Cemetery on 23 December 1961.